 - how long the hearing is likely to take.

-They will then set a hearing date.If you choose to meet with
+They will then set a hearing date.If you choose to meet with us

-if they are ready to proceed.
+are ready to proceed.

-Note: the Commission will issue a Directions
+Note: the Commission will issue a Directions Order with

-Order with orders to be completed by the parties before the
+orders to be completed by the parties before the

 Step 5: Attend the